unwall-io/web-storage/README.md

 1. Initial congnitive load to understand an OpenSource public open API that has less resources compared to the heavily documented browser public APIs for web storage
 2. More lines of code compared to accessing the browser API directly in some use cases
 3. Increase complexity for application due to the need for bundlers
+4. For use cases that is not covered by the implementation team, the consumer has 2 choices
+    1. File issues with the repository and wait for the maintainers or other contributors to provide the implementation
+    2. Understand the internal workings of repository and become a contributor for the implementation

 ## Quick Start Guide